bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 The previous **Customer Comment and Response Generator** app was designed to generate customer comments and email responses based on product information.
 It allowed users to interact with an AI model to generate feedback on electronic products.
 This system included:
 - A user-friendly input system for providing product data
-- Generation of customer comments and email subjects based on that data
+- Generation of customer comments based on that data
-- Sentiment analysis of customer comments
+- Sentiment analysis and summary of customer comments
+- Generation email subjects and content based on the analysis

 You can explore the app [here](https://github.com/bigfishhhhhzoey/GenerativeAI/tree/main/Customer%20Support%20Email%20Generator/).